zeljkoobrenovic/grounded-architecture/_posts/2023-01-04-appendix-bookshelf.markdown

 > **KEY POINTS:**
 >
 > * I provide an overview of the background work to probe further, linking several external resources inspiring my work.
-> * I grouped the resources in the following sections: Introductions, Soft Skills, Business & Strategy, and Hard Skills.
+> * I grouped the resources in the following sections: Introductions, People Skills, Business & Strategy, and Hard Skills.

 <style>
     .book {